scheedalla/SUB-Coral/README.md

 2. Set up a local Elastic search instance.<br> Follow the instructions here: <br> https://www.elastic.co/guide/en/elasticsearch/guide/current/running-elasticsearch.html  <br>
 	2.1  Check config/elastic.js to make sure you have commented out the hosted connection string and use the local connection string. <br>

+<b>STEP 3</b>

-3. Navigate to your project folder via command line and run the following commands in order.
+Open up Terminal or Command Prompt.
+Navigate to your project folder via command line (Ex: cd /Desktop/Sub-Coral) and run the following commands in order.
 <pre>
 	$ npm install <br>
 	$ bower install<br>
 	$ grunt
+	$ node server.js
 </pre>

 4. Now all of your dependencies, assets and services are installed and configured.
-Run command <pre> $ node server.js </pre>  You will see a series of messages, starting with this "Action=DBConnect Message='Connected to QA MongoDB'"  That means you have successfully started your app and connected to your DB.
+Running the command <pre> $ node server.js </pre>  You will see a series of messages, starting with this "Action=DBConnect Message='Connected to QA MongoDB'"  That means you have successfully started your app and connected to your DB.

-5. In your browser visit localhost:3000 the app will load up there.
+5. In your browser visit http://localhost:3000 the app will load up there.

 ## Help